chriskyfung/amp-affiliately-jekyll-theme/_posts/2021-07-30-front-matter.md

 ## Exclude from Sitemap

-> If you would like to exclude specific pages/posts from the sitemap set the sitemap flag to false in the front matter for the page/post.
+> If you would like to exclude specific pages/posts from the sitemap set the sitemap flag to false in the front matter for the page or post.
 >
 > ```yaml
   sitemap: false